Your Sakai ID and password are the same as your Loyola Universal ID and password (the credentials you use to log into LOCUS and your office computer).

-If you wish to add a Teacher’s Assistant contact the Sakai support team at email@example.com with that user’s name, the specific course you want them added to, and their role in that course.
-Instructor assignments come from LOCUS, so the Sakai @ Loyola support team cannot add a colleague as instructor in your course, but can add a colleague as a TA.
-Since Sakai Teacher’s Assistants have access to the course Gradebook, we are unable to give a student in your class the role of Teacher’s Assistant.
+If you wish to add a Teacher’s Assistant to your course, email the Sakai support team at firstname.lastname@example.org with that user’s first and last name, UVID (username) and Loyola email address, as well as the specific course you want them added to.
+Instructor assignments come from LOCUS, so the support team cannot add a colleague as an instructor in your course.
+Since Sakai Teacher’s Assistants have access to the course Gradebook, we are unable to give a student in your class or any undergraduate students the role of a Teacher’s Assistant.

 You can choose to hide sites (e.g., course sites from previous semesters), or reorder them (i.e., choose which sites to display in tabs), using the Preferences tool in My Workspace.